 The BCBS analysis is based on data collected from the Basel Committee's quantitative impact studies covering the largest banks in 18 jurisdictions.
-The results do not provide any evidence that the capital reforms examined (RBC, G-SIB, LR) affected SME lending of more exposed banks in comparison to less exposed ones (Box 7).
+The results do not provide any evidence that the capital reforms examined (RBC, G-SIB higher loss absorbency requirements, LR) affected SME lending of more exposed banks in comparison to less exposed ones (Box 6).

-Box 7: Impact of Basel III (first phase) on SME lending by large banks
+Box 6: Impact of Basel III (first phase) on SME lending by large banks